sthiruvancodes-oss/ICT_ToolsAIG/README.md

 Small Python CLIs for systems and network admin work.
 Each tool is its own package, with tests and a README.

-Right now there is one:
+Right now, there is one:

 | Tool | What it does |
 | --- | --- |